All Episodes

 I already mentioned Pakistan.

-You've got the straits, like Strait of Hormuz that could be closed, you've got you know the Suez Canal controlled by Egypt, you've got the Panama Canal.
+You've got the Straits, like Strait of Hormuz that could be closed.

-You could see a lot of canal closures, you could see a lot of disruptions.
+You could see a lot of disruptions.

 I mean, we will.

-And you know, Martin Armstrong has been warning about this as well.
+And, you know, Martin Armstrong has been warning about this as well.

-He says, look, we're we're beginning the war cycle, we're gonna be in a major world war no later than early next year.
+We're going to be in a major world war no later than early next year.

-And some people believe it could happen within a few weeks or or by the end of this year.
+And some people believe it could happen within a few weeks or by the end of this year.

 But the world that we once knew is going bye-bye, Dorothy.